diegovillatoromx/realtime-food-delivery-insights/README.md

 ## Data Ingestion with Airflow

 In this project, we leverage Apache Airflow to manage and coordinate the ETL workflows for data ingestion.
 Airflow, running on AWS, orchestrates the process of extracting data from multiple sources and loading it into our data pipeline for further processing.

-### Overview

 Airflow is used to automate the creation and loading of dimension and fact tables into Amazon Redshift.
 This process ensures that the data is properly structured and readily available for real-time processing and analysis.

-#### Steps
+### Steps

-1. **Create an Execution Role for MWAA**:
-    Create an IAM role that MWAA will assume to execute your DAGs.
+1. **Create an Execution Role for MWAA** will assume to execute your DAGs.

     ```sh
     aws iam create-role --role-name MWAA-Execution-Role --assume-role-policy-document file://trust-policy.json